kei-mp/blog/src/content/proj/ai-job-scraping.md

 I started looking at manufacturing/automation-related jobs that allow me to use my broad-ranging skillset in mechanical, electrical, and software.
 The tricky part is that sometimes the same roles can have different titles, or the same titles can have vastly different responsibilities.
 When thinking about my past experiences to tailor my resume, I wanted to leverage the most sought after skills.
 Would a hiring manager be impressed if I had essentially built an in-house ERP?
 Maybe.
 Would they be impressed about building a greenfield RFID tracking system?
 Almost definitely.

 After going through these jobs and saving the ones that sounded interesting, my plan was to read through them and pull out the relevant skills and start aggregating and tracking them by their frequency.
-At first the plan was to do this manually, however I had saved 170 jobs and [it then became quicker](https://xkcd.com/1205/) to automate this.
+At first the plan was to do this manually, however I had saved 170 jobs and <a href="https://xkcd.com/1205/" target="_blank">it then became quicker</a> to automate this.

-I've used a [javascript script](https://gist.github.com/matale/8b7c0fd8425c60ebe6db0c08bc82607b) on LinkedIn before that you run in your console browser, this was to go through and unsave all jobs because there's no way to do this in bulk.
+I've used a <a href="https://gist.github.com/matale/8b7c0fd8425c60ebe6db0c08bc82607b" target="_blank">javascript script</a> on LinkedIn before that you run in your console browser, this was to go through and unsave all jobs because there's no way to do this in bulk.
 That wouldn't work since there are no standard formats for job descriptions and writing code to parse them would be very fickle, easier to download the job description, send it to an AI, and have it return skills in a set format that can then be parsed.
 Off the top of my head this would likely need a browser driver like selenium to navigate the website, a scripting language (likely python for it's AI libraries, especially pydandtic for response type checking, and then an AI api to send the job descriptions to.).

 ## The Investigation